-3 DCLG (2006) Planning for the Protection of European Sites: Appropriate Assessment
+4 DCLG (2006) Planning for the Protection of European Sites: Appropriate Assessment

-3. Mitigation Measures and Alternative Solutions: Where an option has been found to have adverse effects on the integrity of European sites, there should be an investigation of mitigation measures and alternative solutions.
+- 2. Appropriate Assessment: If there are found to be likely significant effects, the plan options must be subject to Appropriate Assessment to ascertain the effect on site integrity, in view of its conservation objectives. - 3.
+Mitigation Measures and Alternative Solutions: Where an option has been found to have adverse effects on the integrity of European sites, there should be an investigation of mitigation measures and alternative solutions.
 If this is not possible, the option should be dropped, unless exceptionally the option is justified by 'imperative reasons of overriding public interest.'